99-year-old Calistogan shares her secrets about aging gracefully

 Dooley’s marriage lasted for 71 years and they only had “three or four big arguments” their entire life together.
 When asked about long-lasting love, she said, “You have to cooperate, you have to get along and find a happy medium.
 For one thing, my husband was just a good man.”

 The rest of the evening we chatted and played cards like we were old friends.
 When I finally looked at the time, I realized I had been there for three hours.
-I asked Dooley for any final advice to give our readers.
+I asked Dooley for any final advice for readers.

 She said, “Spread love, not hate.
 Accept things as they happen.
 Have faith and courage.
 Be loving, be forgiving, and remember the happy times.”